 Stage Decommissioning guidance Decommission Steps involved in disabling the old product.
-Decommission Steps involved in disabling the old product.
 Is product connected to electrical supply?
 If yes, the product must be disconnected and appropriate steps taken to make the electrical connection safe (i.e. all unused wiring terminated in an encloser and isolated at the switchboard in accordance with AS/NZS 3000).
 Is product connected to gas supply?
 If yes, the product must be disconnected and steps taken to make the gas connection safe (i.e. to seal and/or cap off the gas piping using appropriate materials in accordance with AS/NZS 5601.1).12 Is product connected to water supply?
 If yes, the product must be disconnected and appropriate steps taken to make the inlet and outlet water connections safe (e.g., sealed to be watertight).
 Is the water heater product attached to a solid fuel appliance?
-If yes, the water jacket any appropriate steps taken to make the water jacket safe.
+If yes, the water jacket must be removed from the solid fuel appliance or where it cannot be removed, appropriate steps taken to make the water jacket safe.
 Is the product a gravity-fed water heater?
 If yes, it is the commission's expectation that you drain the water from the tank.
-Is the old product safe and practical to remove?
 If yes, the old product must be removed and recycled or disposed of appropriately.
 It is the commission's expectation that most products should be removed from the consumer's premises and disposed of by the installer.
-Products where removal is impractical (e.g., gravity-fed water heater systems) - products where removal is impractical (e.g., gravity-fed water heater systems) products where removal would result in substantial remediation work to the building environment products where removal would raise health and safety risks.
-Note that where removal of a system involves asbestos, the removal or disposal or asbestos must be performed in accordance with applicable legislation.13 If the old product is not safe and practical (e.g., gravity-fed water heater systems where heaters with non-functional components are replaced products where removal would raise If a water tank is present, damaging the tank to render permanently unusable, e.g., by drilling a hole in the tank.
+Products which the commission understands may not be safe and practical to remove include: products where removal is impractical (e.g., gravity-fed water heater systems) product components located on the roof where electric boosted solar water heaters or gas boosted solar water heaters with non-functional components are replaced products where removal would result in substantial remediation work to the building environment products where removal would raise health and safety risks.
+Note that where removal of a system involves asbestos, the removal or disposal or asbestos must be performed in accordance with applicable legislation.13 • If the old product is not safe and practical to remove, steps must be taken to render the product permanently unusable in a safe and practical manner.
+Steps which the commission considers may be safe and practical include: the removal and destruction of the heating element or burner, control board / internal wiring components including 3 pin plug destruction of the product's casing or other components which renders the product permanently unusable If a water tank is present, damaging the tank to render permanently unusable, e.g., by drilling a hole in the tank. e.g., by drilling a hole in the tank.